Kelso (Qld)

 Health performance in Kelso is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-The most prevalent medical conditions are mental health issues affecting 11.1% of residents and arthritis impacting 8.8%, while 64.2% report no medical ailments, compared to 67.6% in the rest of Queensland.
-Working-age individuals face notable health challenges due to elevated chronic condition rates.
-The area has 13.6% of residents aged 65 and over (1,510 people), lower than the 20.4% in the rest of Queensland.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+Private health cover is relatively low at approximately 51% of Kelso's total population (around 5,603 people), compared to the national average of 55.7%.
+Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 11.1% and 8.8% of residents respectively.
+About 64.2% of Kelso residents report having no medical ailments, compared to 67.6% across Regional Queensland.
+The working-age population experiences notable health challenges due to high chronic condition rates.
+Kelso has 14.1% of its residents aged 65 and over (1,560 people), which is lower than the 20.4% in Regional Queensland.
+Health outcomes among seniors present some challenges, generally aligning with national rankings for the general population.

 Frequently Asked Questions - Health